How long until Sechseläuten?

 |This holiday next takes place in 328 Days.|

 |This regional festival originated in medieval times when guildhalls across Zurich celebrated the first day of summer working hours|

 Sechseläuten (Sechselaeuten, Swiss German: Sächsilüüte) is celebrated on the afternoon of the Third Monday in April.
 If the third Monday of April is Easter Monday, the holiday may be moved to the preceding or following Monday.

-This regional festival originated in medieval times when guildhalls across Zurich celebrated the first day of summer working hours.
+This traditional spring festival originated in medieval times when the various guildhalls across Zurich celebrated the first day of the summer working hours.

 Sechseläuten is a German word that literally translates into "The six o'clock ringing of the bells".
 In medieval Zurich, the length of the working day was determined by the season.
-During the winter, the workday lasted as long as there was daylight, but during the summer (starting on Monday following vernal equinox), the law was that work must cease when the church bells rang for six o'clock.
+During the winter months, the workday lasted as long as there was daylight, but during the summer (starting on the Monday following vernal equinox on 21 March), the law was that work must cease when the church bells rang for six o'clock.

-A local belief is that the time between the lighting of the fire and the explosion of the head indicates the weather that be expected in the coming summer: a fast explosion means a warm summer, a longer period of burning means a cold and rainy one.
+A local belief is that the time between the lighting of the fire and the explosion of the head indicates the type of weather that can be expected during the coming summer: a fast explosion means a warm summer, a longer period of burning means a cold and rainy one.